Installation

 Tip

-See the CI.yml script for installation of OPM Flow (binary packages) and the pyopmspe11 package in Ubuntu.
+See the CI.yml script for installation of OPM Flow (binary packages), LaTeX (optional) libraries, and the pyopmspe11 package in Ubuntu.

 Source build in Linux/Windows